PeopleMover (Magic Kingdom): Wedway PeopleMover (1975–1994)

 The Wedway PeopleMover opened on July 1, 1975, based on the PeopleMover attraction at Disneyland in California (WED for Walter Elias Disney).
-Because the system did not utilize the rotating Goodyear tires used as propulsion in the initial version of the transportation mode, instead relying on Linear induction motors, Goodyear had no involvement in the East Coast version.

 The Edison Electric Institute was the original institutional patron of the attraction.

+Unlike the Disneyland version, which used track-mounted rubber-tired wheels to propel the trains, the Magic Kingdom peoplemover uses linear induction motors to reduce maintenance costs and improve quiteness and smoothness.
 Instead of an open track with covered cars, as designed for Disneyland, the trains were designed were built as open-air cars that traveled under a permanent roof over the guideway.

-The engineering and design of the track itself were also reworked.
-While Disneyland's version regularly changed elevation, especially during the outdoor portions, the version for Walt Disney World was designed to remain at the same elevation from start to finish.
+The engineering and design of the track itself were also reworked: while Disneyland's version regularly changed elevation, especially during the outdoor portions, the version for Walt Disney World was designed to remain at the same elevation from start to finish.

+The original prototypes used linear synchronous motors from North American Rockwell, but the analog control system was unable to maintain synchronization between the vehicles and the motors as they transitioned between constant-speed zones and acceleration/deceleration zones, and the strong downward magnetic forces required the vehicles to be heavy and expensive.
+Instead, the final design uses a linear induction motor system designed by WED, which is less precise in controlling vehicle speed, but does not require synchronization and has minimal pull-down force.

 The original narration was provided by longtime Disney announcer, Jack Wagner.
 In June 1985, his narration was replaced by the voice of ORAC One – "The Commuter Computer" voiced by actor Ronnie Schell, which was used until June 11, 1994, when the attraction received a makeover for the New Tomorrowland.
 At that time the WEDWay Peoplemover passed through the attractions that occupied Tomorrowland during that time, including Mission to Mars, If You Had Wings, and others.
 Originally, the tunnel through the south show building (now home to Buzz Lightyear's Space Ranger Spin) had three windows; one and two on the trains' right, three to the trains' left.
 This building first housed If You Had Wings, and the windows were carefully placed to look down into the Mexico, Jamaica, and Trinidad show scenes in such a way as to hide all projectors, lights and other show support equipment.
 When If You Had Wings (renamed If You Could Fly) was closed in January 1989 and remodeled into Delta Dreamflight, the windows no longer lined up correctly with show scenes.
 The first window was replaced with backlit panels depicting the ride's barnstormer scene.
 Window two looked into the Parisian Excursion scene, from a viewpoint which heavily distorted the tableau's forced perspective.
 The third window would have had riders looking directly into an extremely bright light and so was completely obscured with plywood and black fabric.